 Q: What is the process for continuing students to secure a Leave of Absence?

-The process for securing Leaves of Absence (which are not available for incoming new students) is straightforward and has not changed due to COVID-19.
+The process for securing Leaves of Absence (which are not available for incoming new students, who, prior to enrolling at SIPA for the first time, may request a deferral through the Office of Admissions) is straightforward and has not changed due to COVID-19.
 There are no penalties.
 Students have until the end of add/drop in the Fall to request a leave.
 In addition, students may take leaves for emergency situations until the last day of classes.
-But, if you are registered in the Fall, you will want to drop before the end of add/drop in order to recoup all tuition and fees; after add/drop, you will lose all fees, and tuition is adjusted at 10% per week (details here).
-There are no charges if you do not register for the Fall term.
+But, in any semester, you will want to drop before the end of add/drop in order to recoup all tuition and fees; after add/drop, you will lose all fees, and tuition is adjusted at 10% per week (details here).
+There are no charges if you do not register for the Spring term.
 You may take a leave for a semester or a year (or for one semester and then extend for one additional semester).
-If you've already decided on LOA for the Fall, please fill out the LOA Request.
+If you've already decided on LOA for the Spring, please fill out the LOA Request.
 International students who have questions regarding how a leave might affect their visa status or CPT or OPT eligibility should consult the International Students & Scholars Office (ISSO).

 VISA-RELATED ISSUES FOR INTERNATIONAL STUDENTS